Cherokee-Makerspace/Robo-Garolite/README.md

 ##### Notes
 1. Glass bed had a small chip so the garolite sheet was a quick and easy fix.
 2. 300mm rods were a little shorter than the stock rods so we had to move 2 bed magnets to accomodate.
 Y_BED_SIZE was reduced to 200 for this reason.
-3. Some Robo R1 (non +) models use a coarser Z lead screw.
+3. Some Robo R1 (non +) models use a different Z lead screw.
 STEPS/UNIT for this model is 800 and not 2560.

 ---
 ### Summary of Changes